 - Land movements such as earthquakes, mudflows, and landslides

 There are many different factors that attribute to the process of determining your insurance premium.
 Prices vary depending on what you need, and what company your insurance policy is going through.
 You can determine how much you are willing to pay depending on what level of coverage you purchase.
 A few of the factors that will attribute to your insurance premium are:

 - Total home reconstruction cost: this cost is always lower than your original purchase cost as the price of your land is not included.

 - Your home’s distance to services and resources: this generally includes things such as your local fire department distance and overall quality, as well as your nearest water source.

 - Wood or Brick: insurance premiums are generally quite lower for homes constructed mostly out of masonry or bricks rather than wood frame homes.

-- Condition and Age of the Property: Your premium will quite often be higher on homes in poor shape and older homes as apposed too newer homes and homes in good condition.
+- Condition and Age of the Property: Your premium will quite often be higher on homes in poor shape and older homes as opposed too newer homes and homes in good condition.

 - Neighborhood claim history: premiums are generally higher in communities with a higher claim rate mainly including houses directly next to yours.

 - Pets: should you own pet breeds that are known to be more aggressive some insurance agencies may even refuse to insure you.

 - Higher risk outdoor amenities: this includes such things as swimming pools, trampolines, and certain playground equipment.